wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/Get-Started-ObjectiveC-iOS.md

 #Get Started with Bing Speech Recognition API in Objective C on iOS

-Develop a basic iOS application that invokes the Bing Speech Recognition API to convert spoken audio to text by sending audio to Microsoft’s servers in the cloud.
-Using the client library allows for real-time streaming, which means that at the same time your client application sends audio to the service, it simultaneously and asynchronously receives partial recognition results back.
+With Bing Speech Recognition API you can develop iOS applications that leverage Microsoft cloud servers to convert spoken audio to text.
+The API supports real-time streaming, so your application can simultaneously and asynchronously receive partial recognition results at the same time it is sending audio to the service

-For client library api reference, see [Client Library Reference](https://cdn.rawgit.com/Microsoft/Cognitive-Speech-STT-iOS/master/com.Microsoft.SpeechSDK-1_0-for-iOS.docset/Contents/Resources/Documents/index.html).
+This article uses a sample application to demonstrate the basics of getting started with the Bing Speech Recognition API to develop an iOS application.
+For a complete API reference, see [Speech SDK Client Library Reference](https://cdn.rawgit.com/Microsoft/Cognitive-Speech-STT-iOS/master/com.Microsoft.SpeechSDK-1_0-for-iOS.docset/Contents/Resources/Documents/index.html).

 ###Table of Contents
  * [Prerequisites](#Prereqs)